Skip to main content

 A region on the frontline of climate change

-Indigenous Himalayan communities are among the first to feel these shifts.
-They understand these landscapes through generations of lived experience.
-HCWN works so that this knowledge is recognised and valued as climate intelligence, not treated as an afterthought.
+Indigenous Himalayan communities feel these shifts first and understand these landscapes through generations of lived knowledge.
+HCWN exists so this knowledge is recognised as climate intelligence, not treated as an afterthought.

 Who we serve